peredaniel/MathExpression/Documentation/INSTALLATION_GUIDE.md

-In this documentation we provide a step-by-step installation guide, with screenshots and further details than the [general documentation](../README.md), because no one starts app development by knowing how to do everyting!
+In this documentation we provide a step-by-step installation guide, with screenshots and further details than the [general documentation](../README.md).
+Because no one starts app development by knowing how to do everything!

+We don't include step-by-step guide for Carthage since most developers using this package manager (usually do already know how to solve issues.
+In case you encounter an issue with Carthage, please open an Issue here in GitHub and we'll take a look.

 ## Using Cocoapods